 The home study is a nerve wracking experience.
 What should you expect and how should you prepare for it?
-In this course, Dawn Davenport, Executive Director of Creating a Family, interviews Rebekah Hill, a social worker and clinical therapist in Adoption Services at SAFY; and Jeanette Quick, Home Study Service Coordinator at Hopscotch Adoptions, about what to expect from the home study.
+Host Dawn Davenport, Executive Director of Creating a Family, the national infertility & adoption education and support nonprofit, interviews Rebekah Hill, social worker and Clinical Therapist in Adoption Services at SAFY; and Jeanette Quick, Home Study Service Coordinator at Hopscotch Adoptions.

 - What is the purpose of an adoption or foster care home study?

 - to gather information about prospective families (through request for documents, interviews)

 - to evaluate the prospective family’s home for safety, security, and overall health (through home visits)

 - to better educate and prepare families for adoption or fostering (through required training and interviews)

 - Is it possible to get one home study that can be used with all types of adoptions: domestic infant, foster care, and international adoption?

 - When in the adoption or fostering process is the home study usually done?

 - What type of information from the prospective adoptive or foster parents is usually gathered during the home study process?

 - Criminal background checks